bordeux/tmpltool/README.md

 - ✅ String operations: concatenation and formatting
 - ✅ Complex logic: nested conditions and loops

+**Note:** The comprehensive example does not include filesystem functions.
+For filesystem function examples, see the [Filesystem Functions](#filesystem-functions) section.

 ## Examples

 The `examples/` directory contains ready-to-use template examples demonstrating various features: